Gibney Beach: Ocean life

-Perhaps the most interesting wildlife of St. John is located beneath the surface of the ocean.
-Gibney Beach is not a big attraction for snorkelers because much of the marine life off Gibney Beach was significantly damaged during a heavy rain during the excavation for the Myrah Keating Smith Clinic.
+Gibney Beach is not a big attraction for snorkelers because much of the marine life off Gibney Beach was significantly damaged during a heavy rain during the excavation for the Myrah Keating Smith Community Health Center.
 Soil was washed down into the bay and resulted in turbidity that damaged much of the coral life in the bay.
-The coral reefs are slowly coming back to life bringing more animal marine life with them.
+The coral reefs are slowly coming back to life, bringing more animal marine life with them.

-There are many kinds of coral located off the shores of Gibney beach, including: brain coral, elkhorn, staghorn, boulder coral and fire coral.
-These coral reefs are colorful and contain a variety of fish and other aquatic creatures.
+Gibney Beach's reefs include brain coral, elkhorn, staghorn, pillar coral, boulder coral, and fire coral.
+These are colorful and contain a variety of fish and other aquatic creatures.
 Atop these large coral bodies sit sea fans, sea whips and sea plumes.
-Coral animals like star coral, brain coral, coral polyps, and pillar coral can be seen extending their tentacles at night.

-Common fish off Gibney Beach include: goatfish, grunts, tangs, parrotfish, angelfish, squirrelfish, trunkfish, trumpetfish, yellowtail snapper, blue runners, groupers, butterflyfish, damselfish, squirrelfish, porcupinefish, and wrasses, as well as octopuses and various types of eels.
-The reefs also house a number of invertebrates including sponges, starfish, sea urchins, sea worms, crabs, lobsters, and sea anemones.
+Common fish off Gibney Beach include goatfish, grunts, tangs, parrotfish, angelfish, squirrelfish, trunkfish, trumpetfish, yellowtail snapper, blue runners, groupers, butterflyfish, damselfish, squirrelfish, porcupinefish, wrasses, octopuses, and eels.
+The reefs also house a number of invertebrates, including sponges, starfish, sea urchins, sea worms, crabs, lobsters, and sea anemones.

 Tourism

-Getting to Gibney

-Gibney Beach is located on North Shore Road (Route 20) about 2.1 mi from Mongoose Junction in downtown Cruz Bay.
-There are no signs that lead you to Gibney, no parking lot and no facilities.
+Gibney Beach is on North Shore Road (Route 20), about 2.1 mi from Mongoose Junction in downtown Cruz Bay.
+There are no signs that lead to Gibney, no parking, and no facilities.
 There is only a small gravel road leading down to the beach, blocked off by a tall white gate to keep cars out.
 There is a small opening in the gate allowing entrance by foot.
 In front of the gate, a small portion of the road is open where about four cars will tightly fit.
 Even though it is open to the public, the beach has a very private feel.

 Gibney Beach neighbors Hawksnest Beach.
-The entrance is the third driveway on your left if passing Hawksnest.
+The entrance is the third driveway on the left if passing Hawksnest.
 To the right of the driveway is the Oppenheimer part of the beach.
 The southwestern part is Gibney.
-While they are nearly the same beach, the Oppenheimer house is open to the public, but the Gibney house sections are private.
+While they are nearly the same beach, the Oppenheimer house is open to the public but the Gibney house sections are private.
 In the Virgin Islands, public domain property is from the sea to the first line of vegetation.
 Behind the first line of vegetation, the Gibney Beach property belongs to the Gibney family.
-Gibney has appeared on commercials and in magazines.
-It has also been used by Hollywood as settings for the motion pictures “The Four Seasons” and “Columbus”.